 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Boosted Rev has Disc breaks, and Unagi Model One has Electronic breaks.
+Boosted Rev has Disc brakes, and Unagi Model One has Electronic brakes.